tolgacatak17/DoublePendulum/README.md

 ## Derivation of the Equations

-In this section, the derivation of the final equations is shown step by step.
+The equations of motion for the double pendulum are derived step by step in this section.

 ---